 The tablet is now a thing - from the days when nobody considered a laptop without a keyboard to be a good thing to today, where a slate full of more power than some games consoles is nestled in bags across the world.

-And with choice comes decisions - difficult decisions.
+And with that popularity comes the dreaded notion of choice.
 Do you eschew Apple's high prices, join the Android brigade and find the best iPad alternative?
-Or do you give in to near-perfection and the get the new iPad?
+Or jump on board Cupertino's lovetrain, and use one of the most popular tablets on the planet?

-Luckily we've made it easy for you and pulled together the top 10 tablets of the moment available in the UK.
-We'll keep this listing constantly updated as new players enter the market and the older ones fizzle out.
+We've made it easy for you and pulled together the top 10 tablets of the moment available in the UK.

 If none of the top 10 tablets here take your fancy then head on over to our tablet reviews pages, where you'll find in-depth reviews for many more models.

 Let us know your thoughts on the top 10 (and whether you think we've got the order wrong) in the comment box below.

 A great tablet that still costs a little too much